Scream (2022 film): Plot

 Twenty-five years after Billy Loomis and Stu Macher's killing spree in Woodsboro, high school student Tara Carpenter is home alone when she is attacked by Ghostface and left hospitalized.

-In Modesto, Tara's estranged older sister Sam Carpenter is informed by Wes Hicks, one of Tara's friends, about the attack.
-Sam returns to Woodsboro with her boyfriend Richie Kirsch to visit Tara at the hospital, where Sam is reunited with Tara's friend group: Wes, Amber Freeman, twins Chad and Mindy Meeks-Martin, and Liv McKenzie.
-That night, Liv's ex-boyfriend Vince Schneider, who is Stu's nephew, is killed by Ghostface.
-After an encounter with Ghostface at the hospital, Sam tells Tara that she has been dealing with hallucinations of Billy, who Sam learned as a teenager was her biological father.
-Sam's true parentage resulted in their parents' separation and this is why Sam became estranged from Tara.
+In Modesto, Tara's estranged older sister Sam Carpenter is informed about the attack.
+She returns to Woodsboro with her boyfriend Richie Kirsch to visit Tara at the hospital.
+There, Sam is reunited with Tara's friend group: Wes Hicks, Liv McKenzie, Amber Freeman, and twins Chad and Mindy Meeks-Martin.
+That night, Vince Schneider—Stu's nephew and Liv's ex-boyfriend—is killed by Ghostface.
+After an encounter with Ghostface at the hospital, Sam reveals to Tara that she has been dealing with hallucinations of Billy Loomis, who had an affair with their mother in high school and whom she discovered as a teenager was her biological father.
+Sam's discovery of her true parentage led to their parents' divorce and is the primary reason for her estrangement from Tara.

-Sam and Richie visit Dewey Riley, who is divorced from Gale Weathers.
-They ask for his help in stopping the killer, and he contacts Gale and Sidney Prescott, warning them about the return of Ghostface.
-Dewey joins them at Mindy and Chad's home and is reunited with the twins' mother Martha, Randy Meeks' sister.
-With the three attacks being on people related in some capacity to the original killers, Mindy deduces that the killer is following the rules of a "requel" – a continuation of a narrative that derives heavily from the plot of the original, while using Tara and her friends as the new generation and using Sam's connection to Billy as a way to weave the legacy characters.
-Ghostface then murders Wes and his mother, Sheriff Judy Hicks, at their home.
-Dewey reunites with Gale, who has arrived in town to cover the story.
-At the hospital, Tara and Richie are attacked by Ghostface, but are saved by an arriving Dewey and Sam.
-Sam, Tara and Richie escape, but Dewey is killed when he attempts to finish off Ghostface.
+Sam and Richie seek help from Dewey Riley, who is now divorced from Gale Weathers.
+Dewey contacts Gale and Sidney Prescott to warn them about the return of Ghostface.
+He joins Sam and Richie at the Meeks twins' home, where he briefly reunites with their mother, Martha Meeks, Randy Meeks' sister.
+Mindy deduces that the killer is creating a "requel", targeting Tara and her friends as the new generation while using Sam's connection to Billy to lure the legacy survivors.
+Ghostface murders Wes and his mother, Sheriff Judy Hicks, at their home.
+Dewey reunites with Gale, who has returned to town to cover the story.
+At the hospital, Tara and Richie are attacked by Ghostface but are saved by Dewey and Sam.
+The Carpenter sisters and Richie escape, but Dewey is stabbed to death when he attempts to finish off Ghostface.